joomla/rfc/proposed/rfc-workflow.md

 ## Abandoned

-An **Abandoned Feature / Specification** is one that is not actively being worked upon.
-A Feature / Specification can be marked as Abandoned by the Production Department Coordinator when it is without an Editor for 60 days or a Sponsor for 60 days.
-After a period of 6 months without significant activity in a Working Group, the Production Department Coordinator may also change a Feature / Specification to be "Abandoned".
-A Feature / Specification can also be triggered to move to "Abandoned" upon an Abandonment vote of the Production Department Team Leaders which may be requested by the Working Group by petitioning a Production Department Team Leader or the Production Department Coordinator.
+An **Abandoned Feature / Specification / Process** is one that is not actively being worked upon.
+A Feature / Specification / Process can be forwarded to an Abandonment vote by the Production Department Coordinator when it is without an Editor for 60 days or a Sponsor for 60 days, or after a period of 6 months without significant activity in a Working Group.
+An Abandonment vote is up to the members of Open Source Matters (Class 1, 2 or 3).

 At this time the Working Group is automatically dissolved.

-Once a Feature / Specification is in "Abandoned" stage it may only once again be moved to Draft after a fresh Entrance vote by the Production Department Team Leaders following the same procedure as if it was a pre-draft, except it may retain its previously assigned number.
-If the aims of the Feature / Specification differ from the original entrance vote, it is up to the discretion of the Production Department Team Leaders whether or not it should be considered a fresh Feature / Specification or a restart of activity on the Abandoned Feature / Specification.
+Once a Feature / Specification / Process is in "Abandoned" stage it may only once again be moved to Draft after a fresh Entrance vote by the members of Open Source Matters (Class 1, 2 or 3) following the same procedure as if it was a pre-draft, except it may retain its previously assigned number.
+If the aims of the Feature / Specification / Process differ from the original entrance vote, it is up to the discretion of the Production Department Team Leaders whether or not it should be considered a fresh Feature / Specification / Process or a restart of activity on the Abandoned Feature / Specification / Process.

 ## Project Referendum

-At any time the Editor of a Feature / Specification in Draft or Review Phase may call for a non-binding Referendum of Production Department Team Leaders on the current state of a Feature / Specification.
-Such a Referendum may be called multiple times if appropriate as the Feature / Specification evolves, or never, at the Editor's discretion.
+At any time the Editor of a Feature / Specification / Process in Draft or Review Phase may call for a non-binding Referendum of Production Department Team Leaders on the current state of a Feature / Specification / Process.
+Such a Referendum may be called multiple times if appropriate as the Feature / Specification / Process evolves, or never, at the Editor's discretion.
 The Production Department Team Leaders may also require such a Referendum as a condition of an Acceptance Vote if appropriate.
 Referendum results are non-binding but the Working Group and Production Department Team